vjtc0n/GotitIntern/README.md

 This is the result of my work during Tet holiday.
 It covers most of the required parts from Mr.Le

+## Updated server

+ Warning: Don't use redis!
+It has some bugs, of course I added some fixed code inside connector-redis (in node_modules) due to the issues from github, but it's not stable for only using :

+  *npm install*

+  If you want to use redis, contact me for the fast fixed code, or you could try a little bit on official github of loopback-connector-redis.

 ## Unfinished part
  Sliding effect between GlobalFeed and DetailPost
  - I' ve tried "pure" javascript, but not succeeded.